Deploy AI Apps: From Localhost to Production in 60 Min (2026)

 ↓

-FastAPI Server (multiple replicas)
+FastAPI Server (multiple replicas for availability)

 ↓ ↓ ↓